statgen/imputationserver/docs/data-sensitivity.md

 # Data Security

-Since data is transfered to our server located in Michigan, a wide array of security measures are in force:
+For TOPMed Imputation, data is transfered to a secure server hosted on Amazon Web Servies, a wide array of security measures are in force:

 - The complete interaction with the server is secured with HTTPS.
 - Input data is deleted from our servers as soon it is not needed anymore.